Against Ergodicity Economics

 In plain English, there must be some function such that the time average of the function output equals the function’s expected value.

-(This definition is adapted from Birkhoff’s erodic theorem, a theorem in statistical dynamics where the concept of ergodicity originates, and where—unlike in economics—it is actually useful.16)
+(This definition is adapted from Birkhoff’s erodic theorem, a theorem in statistical dynamics where the concept of ergodicity originates, and where—unlike in economics—it is actually useful.14)

-What function is \(f(W)\)?
+What function is \(f(x)\)?
 Ergodicity economics does not require you to use any particular function.
-When discussing multiplicative bets, Peters takes \(f(W) = \log(W)\).
+When discussing multiplicative bets, Peters takes \(f(x) = \log(x)\).
 If you size your bets so as to maximize the geometric mean of wealth, then indeed you will satisfy the ergodic principle, because the time-limit of log(wealth) equals the expected value of log(wealth).

-The function \(f(W) = 0\) is ergodic: its expected value is constant (because the EV is 0), and the finite-time average converges to the EV (because the finite-time average is 0).
-Ergodicity economics has no way to say that maximizing \(f(W) = \log(W)\) is better than maximizing \(f(W) = 0\).
+You don’t have to use \(f(x) = \log(x)\); you just have to use a transformation function that satisfies the ergodic principle.
+The function \(f(x) = 0\) is ergodic: its expected value is constant (because the EV is 0), and the finite-time average converges to the EV (because the finite-time average is 0).

 Consider a choice between two lotteries: